-If you’re considering buying your very first boat then it makes sense to start off small and work your way up.
-For many first time buyers they look for something uncomplicated to handle, spacious enough for all the family, in good condition and easy to maintain.
+If you’re considering buying your very first boat then it may make sense to start off with a used and inexpensive boat, and work your way up.
+For many first time buyers they look for something uncomplicated to handle, spacious enough for all the family, in good condition, and easy to maintain.
 The good news is that there are many used boats on the market which tick all of these boxes and have price tags which are manageable.
-Before deciding on a budget for your boat, it’s important to do your homework and calculate the running costs too.
-There are berthing fees to pay, maintenance, fuel and insurance to name a few.
+Before deciding on a budget for your boat, it’s important to do your homework and calculate the running costs, too.
+There are berthing fees to pay, maintenance, fuel, and insurance to name a few.
 See our guide to budgeting for a boat and work out what fits comfortably within your financial situation.

 Cabin Cruiser Power Boats

-Compact cabin cruisers are a fantastic option for first time buyers, with a mixture of speed, maneuverability and interior space.
-They allow for overnight stays and plenty of adventures, whilst keeping costs down.
+Compact cabin cruisers are a fantastic option for first time buyers, with lots of interior space, protection from the weather, and the ability to sleep aboard.
+They allow for plenty of adventures, while choosing older models keeps costs down.
 With a small aft cockpit and a compact galley in some, you’ll be well-equipped for fun days of coastal exploration.
-While the price tag on a cabin cruiser can be high for newer or more powerful models – we’re talking anything upwards of £75,000/$100,000 - there are plenty on the used market by respected manufacturers such as Sea Ray, Beneteau, Bayliner and Chaparral for under £20,000/$27,000.
+The price tag on a cabin cruiser can be high for newer or more powerful models – we’re talking hundreds of thousands of dollars - but there are plenty on the used market by respected manufacturers such as Sea Ray, Beneteau, Bayliner and Chaparral for under £20,000/$27,000.

-Rigid Inflatable Boats have long been the workhorses of the sea, but also popular with day trippers, water sports enthusiasts and just for a spot of coastal pottering on a sunny day.
-While £10,000 will easily buy you a small brand new RIB, on the used market that money will go much further.
-You’ll find 4-6 metre (13-19ft) RIBS in excellent condition by manufacturers such as Osprey, Williams, Zodiac, Ballistic and Ribcraft, to name a few.
-Lightweight, easily transportable and – at this price range – outboard engines for easy maintenance, a RIB is sure to whet your appetite for more boating adventures.
+Rigid Inflatable Boats have long been the workhorses of the sea, but are also popular with day-trippers, explorers, and for general all-around fun in the sun.
+While you could find a small brand new RIB within our budgetary constraints, on the used market that money will go much further.
+You’ll find 20-foot-plus RIBS in excellent condition by manufacturers such as Osprey, Williams, Zodiac, Ballistic and Ribcraft, to name a few.
+Lightweight, easily transportable, and with outboard engines for easy maintenance, a RIB is sure to whet your appetite for more boating adventures.
 Brush up on your bargaining skills, and you might get the trailer included in the price.

-Another good style of motorboat to consider is a fly bridge style.
-Popular with fishing and water sports enthusiasts, the fly bridge offers bucket loads of space and a lot of boats for the money.
-With a galley, saloon and forward berth, it can easily accommodate a whole family for a weekend of coastal cruising, and while it might not look like your typical family boat, you’d be surprised at the fun you can have water skiing, fishing and exploring.
+Another good style of powerboat to consider is the flybridge style.
+Popular with fishing and cruising enthusiasts, the fly bridge offers bucket loads of space and a lot of boat for the money.
+With a galley, saloon and forward berth, it can easily accommodate a whole family for a weekend of coastal cruising, and while it might not look like your typical family boat, you’d be surprised at the fun you can have fishing and exploring.

 OK, so you won’t be spending weekends sleeping on board, but a bowrider offers so much daytime fun that you really won’t mind.
-For a first boat, bowriders are very affordable and extremely versatile, and because they’re able to be towed by a trailer you don’t have to worry about expensive berthing fees.
-They’re better suited to calmer waters, so coastal or inland waters are ideal.
-They have a V-shaped seating section able to accommodate between six and 10 people, usually measure between 5 metres and 10 metres (16ft and 33ft), and have sterndrive outboard engines which make them perfectly suited to recreational watersports such as water skiing, tubing and swimming.
+For a first boat, bowriders are very affordable and extremely versatile.
+And because smaller models can be towed on a trailer you don’t have to worry about expensive berthing fees.
+They have a bow cockpit seating section so they can accommodate a large number of passengers, and have sterndrive or outboard engines.
+Most are also perfectly suited to recreational watersports such as water skiing, tubing, and swimming.
 Add a cooler box and canopy, and you’ve got the perfect place to while away sunny days on the water.

 Narrow Boats and House Boats

-A boat big enough to live on usually comes at a higher price, the cabin space, more spacious galley and long length coming at a cost.
-However, if you’re open to a project boat, then it is possible to pick up narrow boats or house boats for around £20,000/$20,000 respectively.
-In Europe, narrow boats trundle leisurely down the inland waterways and come in all guises, from luxury floating homes, to traditional rustic canal boats.
-Be aware that a project boat will need more money investing after the initial purchase price has been paid, and you’ll want to ensure you get a good marine survey done beforehand, but if you’re happy to spend weekends using some elbow grease and love you could end up with a very affordable and beautiful boat.
+A boat big enough to live on usually comes at a higher price, however, if you’re open to a project boat then it is possible to pick up narrow boats or house boats in our budgetary range.
+In Europe, narrow boats trundle leisurely down the inland waterways and come in all guises, from luxury floating homes to traditional rustic canal boats.
+And just about everywhere on Earth you can find house boats which are more or less floating homes.
+Be aware that a project boat will need some work and investment after the initial purchase price has been paid, and you’ll want to ensure you get a good marine survey done beforehand.
+But if you’re happy to spend weekends using some elbow grease you could end up with a very affordable and beautiful boat.
 You might even decide to try living on your narrow boat for a complete change of lifestyle.
-On the other side of the pond, live aboard boats such as Holiday Mansions, which around 11 metres (36 ft) in length, can be found at very affordable prices.
-Whether you plan to live on it or just enjoy weekends on the lake, then you get a whole lot of boat for your money.

-As we have seen there are many ways to get out on the water and enjoy the boating lifestyle without it costing you hundreds of thousands of pounds or dollars.
-We’ve looked at some of the smaller or more affordable styles of boats you could consider investing in, but there are other ways to reduce the outgoings of boat ownership too and even creative ways to make money with your boat apart from chartering your boat.
+As we have seen there are many ways to get out on the water and enjoy the boating lifestyle without exceeding a reasonable budget.
+We’ve looked at some of the smaller or more affordable styles of boats you could consider investing in, but there are other ways to reduce the cost of boat ownership and even a few creative ways to make money with your boat apart from chartering your boat.

-A word of caution however.
-While a cheap boat might seem like an appealing purchase, make sure you do your homework and find out why it’s so cheap.
-Boats can have huge and costly problems, and one that hasn’t been well-maintained could end up costing you more money and headaches than spending a bit more on one with fewer issues.
-Be sure with all used boats to get a professional to take a good look over it before buying so you know what you’re getting yourself in for.
+A word of caution: While an inexpensive used boat might seem like an appealing purchase, make sure you do your homework and find out why it’s so cheap.
+Boats can have huge and costly problems, and one that hasn’t been maintained properly could end up costing you additional money and plenty of headaches.
+With all used boats, get a professional to take a good look before buying so you know what you’re getting yourself into.
 For help and advice, don’t hesitate to get in touch with us at Rightboat.com, or browse the website for your perfect first boat and get started on an exciting new journey.